Graph API and Microsoft Graph SDK module tips & gotchas

 • But don't forget to reverse to the stable API version ASAP!

-Cmdlets with switch-type of parameters should use a colon to pass the switch value
+Cmdlets with switch-type parameters should use a colon to pass the switch value

 • A.k.a.
 New-MgInvitation -InvitedUserDisplayName $displayName -SendInvitationMessage:$true